Benzinga's Favorite Real Estate Investment Offerings

 The JOBS Act was signed into law by President Barack Obama on April 5, 2012.
 This legislation expanded the ways companies can raise capital and eased many of the regulatory burdens smaller businesses faced.

 The JOBS Act allowed companies to raise capital via crowdfunding and outlined Regulation A, which enables companies to offer stock without having to go through federal securities law and through the Securities and Exchanges Commission (SEC).
+This made it easier for firms to offer equity stakes in real estate projects.

 Previously, only accredited investors were able to invest in projects and companies not listed with the SEC through Regulation D Rule 506(c).
 By definition, accredited individuals have a net worth of more than $1 million or an annual income of at least $200,000 over the past 2 years.
 The JOBS Act, changed this and allows nonaccredited investors to become involved in projects they were once excluded from.